trueos/trueos-docs/trueos-handbook/helpsupport.rst

 ------------------

 The |trueos| Project also has a
 `Subreddit <https://www.reddit.com/r/TrueOS/>`_ for users who prefer to use Reddit to ask questions and to search for or post how-tos.
-A Reddit account is not required in order to read the Subreddit, but will be necessary to create a login account to submit or comment on posts.
+A Reddit account is not required in order to read the Subreddit, but it is necessary when submitting new posts or commenting on existing posts.

 .. index:: Discourse
 .. _Discourse: